ichux/elements/ancillaries/READMORE.md

 # The monitor_file service
 This service does the following things

-1. checks for a [new file](../essential-data.csv) at a specified location which can be downloaded through the *download_file* service or
+1. checks for a new file, *essential-data.csv*, at a specified location.
+It can be downloaded by the *download_file* service or
 2. checks for an update to an already existing file

 Once it detects any of the above conditions, it updates the essential DB table is a manner that takes into consideration of the file size and the volume of the data to process.